camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 # Process Instance Modification Filter Changes

 The [Process Definition View][process-instance-modification] dialog of Camunda Cockpit has been updated to use the Historic API.
-With this change, the `start date` filter is now available within the workflow, while also aligning the Modify Workflow functionality with the Batch Operation API in terms of filter behavior.
+With this change, the `start date` filter is now available within the workflow.

 [process-instance-modification]: {{< ref "/webapps/cockpit/bpmn/process-instance-modification.md#perform-a-batch-modification" >}}